 Many providers offer the choice between so-called ‘moratorium’ underwriting or full medical underwriting.
 If you opt for the former, you can have your policy set up on the same day, sometimes within the hour.
 The amount of medical information you’ll be expected to give is limited to a few “yes or no” questions, and the overall process is very straightforward.
 Opting for a moratorium policy does mean that checks may have to be carried out in the event that you make a claim, however.

-Full medical underwriting on the other hand involves making a lengthy application, providing medical information and potentially giving the provider permission to consult your GP, so this usually takes longer to set up.
-However, this significantly simplifies the claims process itself, and gives you more detail as to what exactly is covered by your policy, as your provider will already have everything they need from you.
+Full medical underwriting on the other hand involves making a longer application, providing medical information and potentially giving the provider permission to consult your GP.
+However, this often significantly simplifies the claims process itself, as your provider will already have most of the information they need from you.

 4. Private health insurance is too expensive

-If you believe you may benefit from a policy, make sure to look at the rates available to you before writing it off as an unnecessary luxury.
+If you believe you may benefit from private medical insurance, make sure you compare as many different policies as you can before writing it off as an unnecessary luxury.
 After all, you can’t put a price on your health, and you may find that premiums are more affordable than you expected.

 Read more about the cost of health insurance and ways to reduce the premiums you pay in our article How much does health insurance cost?